 EDUC 303 Health for Educators (three semester hours)

 SPED 319 Exceptional Children and Youth (three semester hours)

 In order to enroll in the remainder of the academic major, students must have earned admission to the teacher preparation program.
 Also, EDUC 200, 210, and SPED 261 must be passed with grades of B- or better as prerequisites for all other education courses.

 Field experiences in Special Education involve urban and suburban placements and must include culturally diverse learners.
 Experiences consist of involvement in special education settings ranging from inclusion to self-contained, and involve teacher candidates in individual, small group, and whole class instruction, observation, and participation in community based activities.
 A minimum of 100 hours of field experiences is required prior to student teaching.

-Students must consult an special education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and licensure requirements.
+Students must consult a College of Education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and licensure requirements.
 Students completing the program and applying for licensure must meet the general education requirements listed below.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500